UVicNotes/CSC-106/Notes/1-Introduction.md

 ## Lecture 1 - January 4th, 2017

 **These notes list the main ideas for this lecture.
-Please check out Alona Fyshe's slides**
+Please check out Alona Fyshe's slides for more information.**

 ---